tomascarvalho/Budgeteer/README.md

   This page will let the user set different objectives for his accounts or for his total balance.
 This objectives are also displayed in a table, in which the user will be able to delete, edit and add objectives.
   There is also a form, similar to the other forms that I mentioned above.

-## Two features in which I invested more effort
-  As the website is mainly consisted by tables, it was in those tables in which I invested more effort.
-In particular in this two features:
-  - Add data to the tables:
-    The user is able to add data to the tables and they will change dynamically.
-This data is verified in order to make sure that is of the correct type and are the fields that are required are filled.
-However, as this is not yet saved in a database, when the page is refreshed all the changes are reseted.
-  - Edit data in the tables:
-    The user is able to edit data in the tables, and the data will also change dynamically.
-However, as this is not yet saved in a database, when the page is refreshed all the changes are reseted.

-## Objectives for the Second Phase
-  My objectives for the second phase include:
-  - Dynamic chart in the dashboard
-  - Dynamic tables
-  - Notifications when an objective is completed or failed
-  - Log in with an API (Facebook or GMAIL)
-  - And More!